COMLEX USA exams will be administered at Pearson VUE testing centers beginning with Level 3

 - How do I request a score confirmation, and how long does it take to receive it?

-- Many Accreditation Council on Graduate Medical Education (ACGME) residency programs accept both osteopathic (DO) and allopathic (MD) applicants.
-Can COMLEX-USA scores be converted into United States Medical Licensing Examination (USMLE) scores so that those programs can have a common criterion to judge all applicants?
+- Can COMLEX-USA scores be converted into United States Medical Licensing Examination (USMLE) scores so that those programs can have a common criterion to judge all applicants?

 - If COMLEX-USA and USMLE scores cannot be converted, how should ACGME programs use COMLEX-USA scores to evaluate osteopathic applicants?

 - The NBOME encourages ACGME Residency Program Directors (RPDs) to gain a full understanding of the COMLEX-USA examination series-in particular, what it assesses, its format, and how standards are set.
-The NBOME provides resources for this purpose, one of which is the COMLEX-USA for RPDs brochure.
+The NBOME provides resources for this purpose, one of which is the guide for residency progrqam directors.
 In addition, all residency program directors can take advantage of the percentile score converter.

 Note: A full testing cycle cohort must be complete before a given score can be converted.